Get insider access

 0.54 dB

-The Auzede Maxwell's peaks and dips performance is great.
-Overall, there aren't many significant peaks and dips.
-A small peak in the low-bass adds thump and rumble to the mix, while another between the high-mid to low-treble makes dialogue and instruments bright.
-The uneven mid-treble turns sibilants alternatingly dull and piercing.
+The Audeze Maxwell have a great peaks and dips performance, meaning they control their sound profile very well.
+There aren't many significant peaks and dips overall.
+A small peak in the low bass adds thump and rumble to the mix, while another between the high-mid to low treble makes dialogue and instruments bright.
+The uneven mid-treble makes sibilants alternatingly dull and piercing.

 5.7